landoskape/pointersequencer/docs/part4-dominoe_sequencer.md

 3. It is not always possible to visit every dominoe (i.e. node), so the agent must determine which dominoes to visit and which to avoid to maximize value.

-There's an additional difference.
-Whereas the goal of the traveling salesman problem is to visit every city in as little distance as possible, the goal of dominoe sequencing (in a real game) is to minimize the number of points left in your hand at the end of the game.
-The tricky bit is that other players are trying to end the game as fast as they can, so an agent doesn't necessarily know how much time is left.
-This means that in the full dominoes sequencing problem, the agent has two additional considerations to make:

-4. The agent should "play dominoes" (i.e. visit nodes) with a higher value as soon as possible, and leave dominoes that have a smaller value to be visited layer in the sequence, or not at all if impossible.
-5. The agent should vary their strategy based on the expected "time left", in the sense that a choice between playing a longer line with more total value (which takes more time) and playing a shorter line that dumps value quickly will depend on the agents estimation of how much time is left in the game.
-This is essentially a dynamic discounting problem.

 ## First steps
 To begin with, I trained pointer networks using all the different architectures I introduced in [this](./pointerArchitectureComparison.md) documentation file with the REINFORCE algorithm.
-The initial task didn't value dominoes differently - each dominoe has a reward of `1`, so the goal is simply to play as many dominoes as possible in a valid sequence.
+The task doesn't value dominoes differently - each dominoe has a reward of `1`, so the goal is simply to play as many dominoes as possible in a valid sequence.
 This is a pared down version of the full problem most relevant for actual dominoes agents, but is a useful starting point for exploring how the different architectures perform.

 The reward function is simple:
 - Every valid dominoe play has a reward of `1`.